 There have been important positive changes enhancing Aboriginal and Torres Strait Islander opportunities for authentic self-determination and sovereignty.
 With increased representation in Parliament, Aboriginal and Torres Strait Islander people now have a stronger political voice [15].
-The voice of Aboriginal and Torres Strait Islander people was further amplified in 2017 by the Uluru Statement From the Heart [16].
+The voice of Aboriginal and Torres Strait Islander people was further amplified in 2017 by the Uluru Statement from the Heart [16].
 The Australian reconciliation barometer 2022 report found that 93% of Australians believe that it is important for Aboriginal and Torres Strait Islander people to have a say about matters that affect them [17].
-In July 2021, the Indigenous Voice Co-Design Process Final Report was delivered to the Australian Government by Co-Chairs of the Senior Advisory Group, Professor Tom Calma and Professor Marcia Langton that outlined a process for enacting a genuinely shared decision-making process that would ensure that the voice of Aboriginal and Torres Strait Islander peoples will be heard [18].
-Another important Aboriginal and Torres Strait Islander peoples will be heard [18].
-Another important Aboriginal and Torres Strait Islander peoples will be heard [18].
-Another important Aboriginal and Torres Strait Islander peoples will be heard [18].
-Another important Aboriginal and Torres Strait Islander peoples will be heard [18].
-Another important Aboriginal and Torres Strait Islander peoples will be heard [18].
-Another important Aboriginal and Torres Strait Islander peoples will be heard [18].
-Another important Aboriginal and Torres Strait Islander peoples will be heard [18].
-Another important Aboriginal and Torres Strait Islander peoples to Closing the Gap [19].
-In 2022, the newly elected Albanese government committed to a referendum on the Indigenous Voice to Parliament.
+In July 2021, the Indigenous Voice Co-Design Process Final Report was delivered to the Australian Government by Co-Chairs of the Senior Advisory Group, Professor Tom Calma and Professor Marcia Langton that outlined a process for enacting a genuinely shared decision-making process that would ensure that the voice of Aboriginal and Torres Strait Islander peoples will be heard.
+Another important Aboriginal and Torres Strait Islander representative body is the Coalition of Peaks, formed in 2018, which comprises 80 community controlled peak bodies representing 800 organisations to negotiate and reach agreement with government on approaches to Closing the Gap.
+In 2022, the Albanese government committed to a referendum on the Indigenous Voice to Parliament.